 - Case studies /Incidents (traditional, online)

-- Case studies based on key cases in international and EU law to develop skills in the application of legal rules and the use of legal institutions in international relations and global governance.
+- Case studies based on key cases in international and EU law are intended to develop student skills in the application of legal rules and the use of legal institutions in international relations and global governance.

-Students shall study the compulsory materials uploaded in the blackboard for each lecture.
+Students shall also study the compulsory materials uploaded on the blackboard for each lecture.